 One Percent Collective

 Kind is the new cool.
-A small Wellington based team make it stunningly easy to give one percent of your income to some smaller, cool, Kiwi-based charities.
+A small Wellington based team make it easy to give one percent of your income to some smaller, cool, Kiwi-based charities.
+Building trust in a brand associated with a charity is an integral first step.
+Find out the steps One Percent Collective took to protect the new charity with IP.

 Pat Shepherd, founder of One Percent Collective talks about inspiring people to be generous and create positive change.